NTI-Webserverprogrammering-1-2324/Adoptera-ett-Husdjur-nti-webbserver-forked/README.md

 Python: The programming language used for backend development.
 HTML: Markup language for structuring web pages.
 CSS: Styling language for enhancing the visual presentation of web pages.
-JavaScript: Programming language for implementing dynamic behavior on web pages.

 ## Installation
 1. Clone the repository: `git clone https://github.com/your-username/project-name.git`